Conditions

 When the pain has settled it is important to establish an exercise programme that allows you to strengthen your muscles within pain-free limits.
 Our physiotherapists are specialised at grading the exercises for you and will prescribe you an individualised plan that will help you achieve the goals important to you.
 Regular reassessment will ensure you are making progress and make certain that suitable modifications can be made to ensure your programme is optimal.
 Your physiotherapist will provide ongoing support and advice so that you can continue to self-manage.

-9. Benign Joint Hypermobility Rehabilitation Plans
+9. Benign Joint Hypermobility Syndrome

 This programme is aimed at helping to develop better strength and stability to reduce the effect of the condition.
 Pain should not exceed 2/10 on your self-perceived pain scale whilst completing this exercise programme.